-Nearly 1.2 million people in the U.S. live with HIV.
-But research shows that more than 160,000 of them are not aware of their status.
+An estimated 1.2 million people in the U.S. live with HIV.
+But research shows that many of them -- about 13% -- don't know it.
 According to the CDC, nearly 40% of new HIV infections are transmitted by people who don’t know they have the virus.

-For many, there are several reasons that may hold them back from getting a test.
-Fear of death, stigma, and being discriminated against or judged negatively in the event of a positive test are some of them.
+There are several reasons that may hold people back from getting an HIV test.
+Fear of illness, stigma, and being discriminated against or judged negatively if a test shows that they have HIV are some of the obstacles.

 Denial Plays a Part

-For Kelly Gluckman of Seattle, HIV was the last thing on her mind when she stopped using condoms with her partner without getting tested for the virus first nearly 11 years ago.
+For Kelly Gluckman of Seattle, HIV was the last thing on her mind when she stopped using condoms with her partner without first getting tested for HIV.

-“I knew that that wasn't the smartest decision,” reflects Gluckman, 34.
+“I knew that that wasn't the smartest decision,” says Gluckman, now in her 30s.

 “The immediate thought was, ‘Oh my God, I'm going to die.’
-That really was the first thought.
 I faced mortality, because ‘HIV turns into AIDS and then you die.’
 That's just what had been drilled into me from what I saw in the media, and from what I learned about in school,” Gluckman says.

-“For 3 of those 6 months, we would talk about going and getting tested and then we just wouldn't do it,” Gluckman says.
+“We would talk about going and getting tested and then we just wouldn't do it,” she says.

-David Pantalone, professor of psychology at University of Massachusetts Boston, says many people still tend to have a “scary view of it [HIV].”
+Many people still tend to have a “scary view" of HIV, says David Pantalone, PhD, professor of psychology at University of Massachusetts Boston.
 He believes it may have something to do with outdated images and narratives about HIV from the '80s.

 “I think there isn't a revised public conception of what it's like to have HIV,” Pantalone says.
 “The reason is because what it looks like to have HIV now is basically the same as it looks like to not have HIV.
 The life expectancy data between HIV-positive folks and HIV-negative folks is not really that different.”